-For FY 2019 and FY 2018, the NRC's budget did not include funds from the NWF.
-The funding provided to the NRC before FY 2014 and carried forward to subsequent years was for the purpose of performing activities associated with the DOE's application for a high-level waste repository at Yucca Mountain, NV.
+For FY 2020 and FY 2019, the NRC's budget did not include funds from the NWF.
+The funding provided to the NRC before FY 2014 and carried forward to subsequent years was for the purpose of performing activities associated with the U.S. Department of Energy's application for a high-level waste repository at Yucca Mountain, NV.